 As a Korean-born adoptee, raised in Minnesota, Sasha’s perspective of growing up as an undefined “other” inspired her passion for issues within non-traditional families.
 This passion flows from Sasha, through Surge, and into everything that Surge delivers.
 Sasha delights in doing the critical, behind-the-scenes work that defines this movement.

-Vice President, National Programs
+Vice President, Fellowship Programs

 Rito Martinez is a giver whose own deep commitment to personal development fueled his passion to support the development of others.
 As Vice President of Programs for the Surge Institute, he is responsible for setting the vision and direction for the content of the Surge Fellowship, as well as the design of the Surge core curriculum.